Venue: Kings College School, The Kings Club Swimming Pool, Woodhayes Road, SW19 4TT.

 - There is no progression round from this event.

-Please see attached Risk Assessment in the ‘Resources’ sections for event specific planning and considerations.
+Please see the Risk Assessment in the ‘Resources’ section on the event webpage for event specific planning and considerations.

 REFSPECT